Resume for Carpenter

 In your cover letter:

-- Introduce yourself and include the specific position you’re applying for.
+- Introduce yourself and include the job that you’re submitting your application for.

-- Make sure you highlight relevant experience or abilities which make you a great candidate for the carpentry job.
+- Include relevant experience or qualifications that make you an ideal candidate for the carpentry job.

 Summary